 Below are commonly asked questions about our convertible Jeep rentals in Miami and Fort Lauderdale.
 We address questions about insurance, rental age, delivery options, and more!

 Q: Can I rent a Jeep and drop it off in Key West?
 No. We do not do one way rentals to Key West.
 Our Jeeps must be returned to Miami or Fort Lauderdale.

 Q: Can I rent a Jeep for one day?
-No. We have a minimum rental period of two days.
+No. We have a minimum rental period of four days.

 Q: Can I rent a Jeep if I am below 25 years old?
 We have a minimum rental age of 21, but all renters below the age of 25 must answer specific questions about their driving record before being approved.

 Q: Do you deliver Jeeps to airports, Cruise Ship terminals, and hotels?
 Yes.
 We will deliver our Jeeps anywhere in Miami or Fort lauderdale.

 Q: Can we drop the Jeep off at the Miami or Fort Lauderdale airport when we are finished with the Jeep?
 Yes!
 You can actually valet the Jeep at the MIA airport departure area and you can drop the Jeep at the short term parking garage at the Fort Lauderdale airport.
 We make the drop off so easy and convenient you will find yourself wishing you could deal with us everywhere you go!

 Q: Is it easy to put the convertible top down?
 Yes.
 We teach you how to take it down!
 One person can take the convertible top down in less than two minutes and two people can do it in about one minute!
 Most of the time, we encourage folks to let their kids do it for them lol.

 Q: If I am from another country, do I need an International Driver’s license to rent a Jeep?
 No. If you have a valid driver’s license from your home country, you do not need an International Driver’s license.